Jaraxal/install-hortonworks-docker-sandbox/README.md

 ## Create a new project directory

 I like to create project directories.
 My Vagrant work goes under `~/Vagrant/<project>` and my Docker work goes under `~/Docker/<project>`.
-This allows me to cleary identify which technology is associated with the projects and allows me to use various helper scripts to automate processes, etc.  So let's create project directory for an notional Atlas demo.
+This allows me to cleary identify which technology is associated with the projects and allows me to use various helper scripts to automate processes, etc.  So let's create project directory for a notional Atlas demo.

 ```bash
 mkdir -p ~/Docker/atlas-demo1 && cd ~/Docker/atlas-demo1